 The goal during this period is family reunification.
 Foster parents, even those that want to adopt, assume the risk during this period that the child will be returned to their family of birth.
 And further, foster parents, even those that want to adopt, must agree during this period to help work with the birth family to help them heal.

-There is supposed to be a set period of time for parents to comply with the plan.
+In theory, there is a set period of time for parents to comply with the plan.
 Again, different states have different attitudes about leniency, but if the parents are not able or willing to comply with the plan within that period of time, the state will seek to terminate parental rights.
 A sad fact is that it is not unusual for children to go back to their family or extended family only to be removed again in the future when their parents relapse.
 Depending on the social worker and the state, the time period for terminating parental rights may begin again.

 Reality #4: Only about half of the children who enter foster care are reunified with their birth family.

 Family reunification is not always possible.
-Of the children who exited foster care in 2012:
+According to the latest data regarding kids exiting the system: